davidespihernandez/jwt-java-rest-backend/README.md

 - Add some D3 charts for scores using react-d3

 ### Architecture
-- Add spring security with JWT tokens.
-Config is done, need to do the login page, and manage the tokens in the UI and the API.
 - Use PropTypes in the UI
 - Create database and schema automatically if not existing